wddwycc/graphql-swift/Sources/GraphQLCodeGenCLI/README.md

 # GraphQL Code Generator

-This is a GraphQL Code Generator, similar to [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator), can be used to generate Swift Codable models for GraphQL request and response payload.
+This is a GraphQL Code Generator, similar to [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator), it generates a `GraphQLClient` alongside with request and response models based on local graphql queries.

 > Since project is still in its eary stage, I can't guarantee this CLI tool will be free of breaking changes.